Which school do you want to support?

 Teachers use formative assessments to check whether students understand material they have been taught.
 These tests are generally short, focused, and used to guide instruction. (“OK, students, it looks like some of you are fuzzy on the difference between a simile and a metaphor.
 What’s the difference… Andre?”)

 Traditionally, teachers created formative tests themselves.
 Here's the problem: writing good test questions is really hard.
 Some teachers are good at it, but it's an area of expertise distinct from teaching, and it's time-consuming.
 As instructional materials have become more tightly aligned with standards, it has made sense for textbook publishers to include unit tests as part of their content.
 Bubble-test versions of these assessments can speed up scoring and give teachers rapid feedback.
-These assessments can also help teachers compare the effectiveness of their lessons, so that they can work together to improve.
+These assessments can also help teachers compare the effectiveness of their lessons so that they can work together to improve them.

 Testing jargon: "Formative" assessments are like quizzes.
-Usually short, and used during a course to see if you're on on track.
+Usually short, and used during a course to see if you're on track.
 "Summative" assessments are like final exams that happen after the course is done to render a grade.

 Summative assessments are end-of-course or end-of-year tests.
 These tests assess cumulative knowledge of the content taught.
-All of the big standardized tests (CAASPP, SAT, ACT, TOEFL, HSE, AP, NAEP, PISA and more) are summative.
+All of the big standardized tests (CAASPP, SAT, ACT, TOEFL, HSE, AP, NAEP, PISA, and more) are summative.
 These tests permit comparisons between schools, teachers, programs and the like.
 They are also widely disliked.

 Teachers do not get much useful feedback from the big annual standardized tests, which tend to deliver scores late and without much detail.
 Critics of testing aren't necessarily anti-test.
 Many simply argue that summative standardized testing takes up too much time for too little practical benefit.